RogueNPC/wine-classifier/README.md

 <!-- Look at Tristan's Lego -->
 In the future, I hope to develop this project so that:

-- Users can view model analysis through web application
+- Users can view model analysis through web application.

-- Explore unsupervised learning models
+- A User can input data features pertaining to a wine and let the model identify the wine fitting those data values.

+- The models can classify wines using unsupervised learning instead of their current supervised learning methods.

 <a name="purpose"/>